jason810496/blog/content/open-source-contribution/2025-07-20-dag-processing-in-apache-airflow/index.en.md

   - Acts as a dispatcher and manages all `DagFileProcessorProcess` subprocesses
 2. **Each file path is handled by one `DagFileProcessorProcess`**:
   - This process gets Dag instances and error messages through `DagBag`
+      - This step is the **most time and resource-intensive part**!
+        - A single Python file might contain just 1 Dag instance or potentially 1,000 Dag instances
+        - And each Dag instance needs to undergo various checks!
   - And synchronizes this information to the Metadata DB
 3. **`DagBag` is the final interface for getting Dag instances**: Whether Read-Only or Read-Write, all go through `DagBag` to obtain them